aaronbeall/xcom2-tech-tree/README.md

 The data was orignally pulled from an [XML project](https://github.com/mstum/xcom2) that no longer exists, here the data is manually maintained in `xcom-tech-tree.min.js`.

 Data has been collected from a combination of the original forked project's data, [XCOM2 Fandom Wiki](https://xcom.fandom.com/wiki/XCOM_2), and other sources online.
 There were conflicts and some obvious errors in virtually all sources, what's here is a best attempt to merge them most accurately.
-Please report any errors, or even better modify the JSON data with corrections, and submit an issue.
+Please report any errors, or even better save and modify the JSON data with corrections, and submit an issue.

 ## Development